 Why should I see a cosmetic dermatologist for BOTOX® and Dysport® injections?

 It is true that today, many non-dermatologists perform procedures out of their area of specialty, in order to bite off a chunk of the cosmetic pie.
-However, neither dentists, nor gynecologists, family practitioners, ENT’s and other non-dermatologists have any training in treatment of the skin and of facial expressions.
+However, neither dentists, nor gynecologists, family practitioners, ENT’s and other non-dermatologists have specialized training in treatment of the skin and of facial expressions.
 As a cosmetic dermatologist, I spend every day, the entire day treating patients’ skin, for both medical and cosmetic purposes.
 I pride myself not only on my background and training, but my sense of aesthetics, which is rooted in my background in music and art.
-This helps me ascertain that my patients walk out with a natural looking, yet effective treatment.
+This helps me ensure that my patients walk out with a natural looking, yet effective treatment.
 The best compliment is when they come back telling me how their friends comment on their youthful looks, without knowing that they came from a bottle.
 I also offer treatment by the area, not counting units.
 This lets me avoid overtreatment the first time, alleviates the patient’s worry about having to pay for a touch-up, and add more after a week at no charge if needed.
 This way, my treatment results are neither over, nor under treatment, yielding a natural, pleasing look.
 Charging by units or other ways often result in pressure on both the patient and doctor.
 In my practice, this is one less thing for you to worry about.

 I am worried about looking “frozen”.